 People who are interested in becoming qualified volunteers can begin by starting small and starting locally.
 Volunteering in one’s own community will yield useful experience in helping people in need.
 For additional skills, local colleges and Red Cross chapters may offer disaster management training courses throughout the year.
 To find a local Red Cross chapter, please visit the Red Cross web site at: www.redcross.org.

 Medical and Healthcare Professionals

 In most international emergencies doctors are available locally, within the country and within the region.
 In most cases, the affected country government will rely upon these resources first, before requesting outside assistance, since these doctors are most familiar with local medical systems, the language, the culture and treatments required.
-Prospective volunteers with medical training are strongly encouraged not to go t disaster sites on their own, but to contact an agency or organization that is working on the ground and has authorization from the government of the affected country to bring in personnel.
+Prospective volunteers with medical training are strongly encouraged not to go to disaster sites on their own, but to contact an agency or organization that is working on the ground and has authorization from the government to bring in personnel.
 Many of these organizations will also require that volunteers have registered with them before a disaster, so that they have sufficient time to review their qualifications and experience.

 Registering Your Skills and Interest with